GwentAPI/manipulator/README.md

 ## Backup the database

-You can backup the databases of your local mongos instance without being in the process of updating the db:
+You can backup the databases of your local mongod without being in the process of updating the db:

 ``./manipulator backup``

+Or for a remote database (replica set supported):

+``./manipulator backup --u username --p password --authenticationDatabase admin --ssl --host "host1,host2,host3"``

 ## Additional help